chanzer0/NBA-TopShot-Chrome-Extension/README.md

 2. Follow the "Data Population" section below to import Awesemo data and generate the file used by the browser
 3. Once you have generated the data, navigate to `chrome://extensions/` in your Google Chrome web browser
 4. In the top left, select `Load Unpacked` and navigate to the directory of the code you downloaded in step 1.
 5. You should now see an extension like the one below.
-You can ignore the "Errors" tab.
+You can ignore the `Errors` tab.
 Click the refresh button, and then navigate to a draftkings draft lobby and test it out!
     ![Extension screenshot](assets/readme_images/extension.png)
 6. You will have to follow steps 4 and 5 each time you update `playerData.json` and want those effects to take place in-browser
 7. If you experience issues where data/numbers aren't showing up, a simple click anywhere on the screen should trigger changes, and should fix the problem.
 If you run into issues beyond this, feel free to leave an issue [here](https://github.com/chanzer0/Awesemo-DK-Extension/issues) and I will address it.